y-scope/log-surgeon/README.md

 ### Documentation site

-You can generate a documentation site that is useful for exploring functionality and test coverage.
-In particular, this documents all unit-tests, with additional detail for API-level tests.
+The project includes a documentation site that's useful for exploring functionality and test coverage.
+In particular, it documents all unit tests, with additional detail for API-level tests.

-#### Commands

 To generate and view the files: